duochanatharvard/Homogeneous_early_20th_century_warming/README.md

 Matlab and shell scripts associated with the paper "Correcting datasets leads to more homogeneous early 20th century sea surface warming " by Duo Chan, Elizabeth C. Kent, David I. Berry, and Peter Huybers.

 Most of these codes are [Matlab](https://www.mathworks.com/products/matlab.html) .m files .
-We provide a [quick start function](Quick_start.m) for fast reproduction of Figures and Table in the main text.
-If you are reproducing the [full analysis](), which takes more computational resources and time to run, we provide two Shell template scripts that runs these Matlab codes on clusters.
-The provided Shell template is for submitting jobs on the Harvard [Odyssey Cluster](https://www.rc.fas.harvard.edu/odyssey/) that uses a [SLURM workload manager](https://slurm.schedmd.com/documentation.html).
+We provide a script [here](Quick_reproduction.m) for fast reproduction of Figures and Table in the main text.
+If you are reproducing the [full analysis](), which takes more computational resources and time to run, we provide two shell scripts as templates that runs the appropriate Matlab codes on clusters.
+The provided shell template is for submitting jobs on the Harvard [Odyssey Cluster](https://www.rc.fas.harvard.edu/odyssey/) that uses a [SLURM workload manager](https://slurm.schedmd.com/documentation.html).

-Though we have made our best to comment codes and provide all dependencies, and tested these codes on a clean computer, we are unlikely to be 100% successful.
-If you are trying to use these codes to reproduce our results and have identified missing files or dependencies, please contact [Duo Chan](duochan@g.harvard.edu).
+If you have issues implementing the above scripts, or identify any deficiencies, please contact [Duo Chan](duochan@g.harvard.edu).

 <br>

 ## Get started:
 Run [Chan_et_al_2019_init.m](Chan_et_al_2019_init.m) to initialize the analysis.
-This script will add all codes in this package to Matlab path and set up directories structured following the below figure.
-The default path will be the directory of this package; so make sure that enough disk space is available (~XGB for simply reproducing figures and tables and ~70GB for full reproduction), otherwise, specify another directory to store the data:
+This script will add all codes in this package to the Matlab path and set up directories structured following the below figure.
+The default path will be the directory of this package; so make sure that enough disk space is available (~XGB for simply reproducing figures and tables and ~70GB for full reproduction), or, specify another directory to store the data:

 `Chan_et_al_init($home_data)`